Rockabye (1986 film): Plot

-During their search, they discover an underground black market ring, selling young children.
+During their search, they get a tip off that an adoption agency called Sterling is involved of which Victoria has her actor friend pose as Susannah's husband with Susannah posing as a desperate women wanting a child hinting 'they have money' after being told the wait list is 6 months.
+When Malcolm Sterling dismisses them, he nods to his secretary whom finds Susannah in the ladies room suggesting she could help for $25,000 ($5,000 upfront).
+Victoria shares their findings with her newspaper editor whom reluctantly agrees to loan the money.
+When meeting the secretary in the park, Susannah hands over the $5000 and is told to wait.
+Another women with a stroller then strolls by with a message for Susannah to bring the rest of the money in the stroller in 2 days and leaves.
+Susannah with Victoria waiting in a cab follow her as she gets into a black car.
+They discover an underground black market ring, selling young children.
 At the very last minute, she discovers their operation inside a box company warehouse.
-She and Victoria tiptoe in to see what they find - takes a gun off of a passed out guy downstairs and makes her way upstairs.
+She and Victoria tiptoe in to see what they find and make their way upstairs and decide to split up.
 The ringleader Enrique and the woman who kidnapped Sonny are there.
-Enrique and another man wrestle with her until she screams and Susannah comes running.
-After brandishing the gun, the men throw Victoria to her death down an elevator shaft.
-He tells her that she's too late, that the boy has already been sold and is on his way to Madrid, flying out in an hour.
-He throws the laundry at her and tries to wrestle the gun out of her hands.
+Enrique wrestles with Victoria until she screams and Susannah comes running.
+Enrique throws Victoria to her death down an elevator shaft as she lets slip the police know what they're doing and are on their way.
+Susannah rushes downstairs and finds Victoria dead at the bottom of the shaft, she opens Victoria's handbag and grabs her gun.
+Susannah heads back upstairs.
+By then, the women has already left with Sonny but Susannah finds Enrique.
+He tells her that she's too late, that the boy has already been sold and is on his way to Madrid, flying out at 7:15.
+As Susannah looks at her watch, he throws the laundry at her and tries to wrestle the gun out of her hands.
 It goes off, fatally wounding him.
-She leaves him there and goes outside to a phone booth.
-The kidnappers then escape to the airport with Sonny.
+She leaves him there and goes outside to a phone booth as the other kidnappers have escaped to the airport with Sonny.